hxzvx/Privacy-Policies-in-Educational-AI/README.md

 # Privacy Policies in Educational AI

 This project analyzes privacy policies of educational AI applications.
-The goal is to evaluate policy readability, extract relevant privacy-policy text, and organize the collected results for further analysis.
+The goal is to evaluate policy readability, legal compliance and user perception.
 ## Project Structure

 ```text